-Do think about how to set up a reminder system for yourself so you remember to take your medication.
-If you are taking a daily medication as an anti-malarial, do remember also to carry it with you on the plane in your hand luggage.
+Do think about a reminder system for yourself so you remember to take your medication.
+If taking a daily medication such as an anti malarial do remember also to carry it with you on the plane in your hand luggage.

 As well as your anti-malarials, you will need to bring a number of other medical items in a simple Personal Medical Kit.
 Medical kits can usually be bought at travel clinics.
-Alternatively lists as to the types of items you are advised to carry can be found in the 'What do I need to bring?' section.
+Alternatively lists as to the types of items you are advised to carry can be found in the 'What do I need to bring on safari?' section on page 22.